Life As a Log Grader or Scaler

 - Log Grader

-In the United States, there were 4,200 jobs for Log Grader or Scaler in 2016.
+There were about 4,200 jobs for Log Grader or Scaler in 2016 (in the United States).
 There is little to no growth in job opportunities for Log Grader or Scaler.
-Due to new job openings and attrition, there will be an average of 500 job openings in this field each year.
+There will be an estimated 500 positions for Log Grader or Scaler per year.

 The states with the most job growth for Log Grader or Scaler are Idaho, Kentucky, and Pennsylvania.
 Watch out if you plan on working in Vermont, Maine, or North Carolina.
 These states have the worst job growth for this type of profession.